Tonkis-code/AutoFixer-Project/README.md

 - Three dynamic similar vehicle recommendations
 - Vehicle card navigation
 - Hero vehicle navigation
+- Admin product list
+- Admin product creation form
+- Angular form binding
+- POST requests for vehicle creation
+- Backend slug generation
+- Admin navigation
-- Responsive vehicle, class, search and detail layouts
+- Responsive vehicle, class, search, detail and admin layouts
 - Responsive site footer
 - Project disclaimer

 ### Still To Come

-- Admin product list
-- Admin product creation form
 - Final requirement review
 - Final responsive and visual polish
+- Final navigation cleanup

 ## Design

 The interface is based on an original Figma design created for the project.
 It uses a dark, futuristic vehicle marketplace aesthetic inspired by Cyberpunk 2077.

-Vehicle screenshots used throughout the interface were captured in-game specifically for the project.
+Most vehicle screenshots used throughout the interface were captured in-game specifically for the project.
+Additional imagery may be used for educational and testing purposes.

 ## Disclaimer